mathesh-me/dsl-approach-jenkins-project/Steps/configure.md

-## Install Jenkins on Virtual Machine
+## Install Jenkins on Virtual Machine(Any Linux Distributions Preferred):

 ### Prerequisites